poojajha28/TaskSphareManagement_System/README.md

 # TaskSphere - Task Management System

-A **Jira-like task management system** where users can create tasks, assign them to team members, and earn rewards for completing tasks on time.
+A **Task management system** where users can create tasks, assign them to team members, and earn rewards for completing tasks on time.

 ---